 Our prices are far from cheap, but they’re not outrageous, either.

 Anyone price-shopping, or looking for a “deal” should keep on looking right past us, because we do NOT compete with anyone else based on cost, and we are nowhere near the most affordable.

 Remember: Success in a DUI case is always best measured by what does NOT happen to you.

 That said, it's important to keep in mind that, although a person will never get better legal services than what he or she pays for, it is also true that lots of lawyers charge substantially more than they really are worth.

-It is an unfortunate fact that way too many lawyers charge premium fees for nothing more than average experience and skills.
+It is an unfortunate fact that way too many lawyers charge premium fees for nothing more than average legal services.

 If our fees are more than what someone wants to pay, they can see that for themselves and don’t have to waste their time - or ours.

 How much a lawyer charges for a DUI case should never be any kind of secret.

-I wish I could say that it was some stroke of marketing genius that inspired me to list my fees back when I launched my first website many years ago, but the truth is that it just seemed like the right thing to do, and I’ve just always done it.
+It wasn't some stroke of marketing genius that inspired us to list our fees back on our first website many years ago; it just seemed like the right thing to do, and we’ve just always done it.

 The age-old practice of keeping prices “quiet” is outdated, especially now, in the information age.
 It doesn’t make any sense that someone can find almost unlimited information on just about every aspect of DUI cases online, but can’t find a single price for legal services.

 Our fees always start out with a “from” amount, but that’s an honest disclaimer because it can, on occasion, take more time to handle a case in one court versus another, or the facts can make it significantly more complicated, and therefore, more time-consuming.